-Something that I always find confusing why is how .NET
+Something that I always find confusing why is how .NET (specially

 ASP.NET) seems to be moving most of its API away from a type-safe